LIMEADE: From AI Explanations to Advice Taking: Introduction

 Furthermore, even the advice-taking methods whose application is restricted to specific opaque model classes~\cite{liu,rieger,doshivelez} have limited empirical evaluation, often restricted to datasets that have been artificially biased (\eg, Decoy MNIST and Iris-Cancer~\cite{doshivelez}) in a way that a simple human tip (\eg, ``Ignore the artifact in the lower right corner'') can correct the problem.
-To demonstrate that advice-taking methods are truly useful, experiments with large, real-world domains seem essential.
+To demonstrate that advice-taking methods are useful in actual practice, experiments with large, real-world domains seem essential.

-Thus, two central questions for human-AI interaction remain unanswered: \begin{enumerate} \item Can one translate high-level human advice into a correction to an arbitrary, opaque, machine-learned model which uses a different set of features than those used to express the advice? \item Do these methods allow humans to improve the accuracy of natural, real-world models more easily than by simply annotating more examples? \end{enumerate}
+Thus, two central questions for human-AI interaction remain unanswered: \begin{enumerate} \item Can one translate high-level human advice into a correction to an arbitrary, opaque, machine-learned model which uses a different set of features than those used to express the advice? \item Do these methods allow end-users to improve the accuracy of natural, real-world models more easily than by simply annotating more instances? \end{enumerate}